Folklore, magic, facts and fiction from Talia Felix and hoodoo-online.com where those who need magic can DO MAGIC.

-The Folk Process - Charles of Sweden to House of the Rising Sun
+The Folk Process - Music History of Charles of Sweden to House of the Rising Sun

 I often wonder with old folk songs what the "original" tune sounded like.
 In many cases the song was already very old before anyone bothered to copy down a version of the tune, and in cases like Long Lankin there might be multiple versions floating around by the time anyone became interested.
 Folk songs were traditionally transmitted orally to people who didn't read music, and by slight misremembering of the tune or by altering it a little to suit one's own performance style, the so called Folk Process would transpire and alter the song, sometimes just in the tune or sometimes in the lyrics as well.